Lifestyles in Portugal

 Family values in Portugal

-Family is very important in Portugal, and family is seen as vital to social interactions within the country.
-Traditionally, children would stay close to home, even as adults, so they can help care for their parents, and to attend regular family gatherings, although this is not always the case in modern times.
+Family is seen as vital to social interactions within the country.
+Traditionally, children would stay close to home, even as adults, so they can help care for their parents and to attend regular family gatherings, although this is not always the case in modern times.
 Families in Portugal can be quite large, and extended families enjoy coming together for special occasions.

 Leisure activities in Portugal

-Outside of work, the Portuguese are very social and enjoy a wide range of activities.
+Portuguese people are very social and enjoy a wide range of leisure activities.
 Sport is extremely popular in the country, both to play and to watch.
-Football is by far the most popular sport, but rugby, cycling, basketball, and tennis are also enjoyed by many.
+Football is by far the most popular sport, but rugby, cycling, basketball, and tennis are also enjoyed by quite a few.

-Dining out, travel, and attending concerts, shows, and the theatre is also enjoyed by many in Portugal.
+Dining out, traveling, attending concerts, shows, and the theatre are also enjoyed by many in Portugal.

 Useful links: